 Sustainability Challenge Grants

-The Sustainability Challenge Grant (SCG) program, now in its seventh year, is designed to engage multidisciplinary teams from the University community to foster scholarly, creative, and research projects that promote sustainability, advance field(s) of study, while simultaneously advancing economic vitality, ecological integrity and social equity.
+The Sustainability Challenge Grant (SCG) program, now in its eighth year, is designed to engage multidisciplinary teams from the University community to foster scholarly, creative, and research projects that promote sustainability, advance field(s) of study, while simultaneously advancing economic vitality, ecological integrity and social equity.
 This year we encourage proposals that address intersections with the challenges that have emerged during the pandemic and/or issues related to the diversity, equity, and inclusion efforts of the University.
 See here for a five-year review of the program's impact!

-In the seven years of the program to date, 49 projects have been awarded a total of $1.35 million to pursue a wide range sustainability-driven projects on campus and beyond.
+In the eight years of the program to date, 55 projects have been awarded a total of $1.55 million to pursue a wide range sustainability-driven projects on campus and beyond.
 Learn more about these projects below.